 During the implementation of the plan, the United States (US) government consulted civil society organizations and members of the public through two avenues.
-These included a Google Group named US Open Government and quarterly open meetings of the Interagency Open Government Working Group.
+These included a Google Group named US Open Government2 and quarterly open meetings of the Interagency Open Government Working Group.
 The group, a forum that meets monthly, includes several US agencies involved in open government initiatives.
 During the implementation period of the third action plan (October 2015 to June 2017), the working group met seven times:

 - 9 November 2015

 - 23 February 2016

 - 24 May 2016

-- 23 August 2016
+- 23 August 20163

 - 15 November 2016

 - 14 February 2017

 - 30 May 2017

-In general, the meetings featured updates from government representatives on specific OGP commitments, and were open to questions and comments from civil society representatives and members of the public.
-Participants engaged either in person or remotely, although repeated technical difficulties limited the effectiveness of the latter.
-The meetings also invariably ended before everyone shared their viewpoints.
-According to a regular participant in these meetings, the government's agenda items left little time for questions and answers, and civil society did not have an opportunity to offer its thoughts in any meaningful way.
-The invitations, agendas, and minutes for these meetings were circulated on the US Open Government Google Group.
-For more details about the consultations, please see the US IRM Progress Report 2015-2016.
+In general, the meetings featured updates from government representatives on specific OGP commitments, as well as questions and comments from civil society representatives and members of the public.
+Participants engaged either in person or remotely.
+With a two-hour time limit, however, the meetings invariably ended before everyone shared their viewpoints.
+The invitations, agendas, and minutes for these meetings were circulated on the US Open Government Google Group, which prompted further discussion.